How Much to Go to Amsterdam for a Week

 Anne Frank House

-The Anne Frank House ticket costs around $12.
-It’s important to note that online tickets should be booked in advance due to high demand.
+The Anne Frank House ticket price was estimated to be around twelve US dollars.
+However, It is worthy of note that online tickets should be booked in advance due to it’s high demand.

 Van Gogh Museum